The road to Canada

 Strengths and style

 The Koreans boast one of the most formidable attacking lines in the continent, led by prolific striker Park Eunsun who won the golden boot with six goals at Vietnam 2014.
-Park, who made her FIFA Women’s World Cup debut at the age of 16, will be hoping to open her account in Canada along with talented forwards Ji Soyun and Yeo Minji, who have come through the ranks to establish themselves in the senior national team since their heroics at previous editions of the FIFA U-20 Women’s World Cup and the FIFA U-17 Women’s World Cup.
+Park, who made her FIFA Women’s World Cup debut at the age of 16, will be hoping to open her account in Canada along with talented forward Ji Soyun, who has come through the ranks to establish herself in the senior national team since her heroics at previous editions of the FIFA U-20 Women’s World Cup and the FIFA U-17 Women’s World Cup.
 Captain and defensive midfielder Cho Sohyun is the lynchpin of the clockwork organisation, while veteran goalkeeper Kim Jungmi is eyeing her second appearance at the world finals.

 A stalwart centre-back in his playing days, Yoon Deokyeo took part in the 1990 FIFA World Cup in Italy before hanging up his boots the following year.
 The 54-year-old was appointed as coach of Korea Republic women’s national team in December 2012, having led the young Taeguk Warriors at the 2003 FIFA U-17 World Cup in Finland.